samraHanif0340/samraHanif0340.github.io/_portfolio/data_pipeline.md

 Remember to use your Docker machine IP (e.g., `192.168.99.100` as shown in above code) if you are using Docker Tool (or a VM).
 Otherwise, if you are using native Docker, please replace the IP addresses with `localhost` as shown commented in the above code.

-Slice of bytes from Golang representing image pixel values is stored as base-64 string in Kafka topic.
+Slice of bytes from Golang, representing image pixel values, is stored as base-64 string in Kafka topic.
 The `message.handler()` function converts base-64 string into appropriately shaped 3-channel RGB numpy matrix.
 Converted numpy matrix is then displayed by [OpenCV-python](https://opencv-python-tutroals.readthedocs.io/) library.

 The `dataprocessing.alg` module provides a template to perform any further signal processing steps.